-How Does Our Skin Protect Us?
+How Does Skin Protect the Body From Pathogens?

 Our skin protects us in so many ways; it isn't just a physical barrier between our internal organs and the dangers of the outside world.
 In this section, we'll discuss some of the skin's primary protective functions.

 The skin has many embedded hair follicles.
 The root of each hair is embedded in one of these hair follicles.
 Each of the follicles has two sebaceous glands or oil glands on either side.

 The sebaceous glands produce an oily substance called sebum.
 The sebum keeps our skin from drying out and cracking.
 It also helps to retain moisture within the skin.
 When the skin dries and cracks, germs can easily enter through the openings and infect the body.
 The sebum also makes our skin acidic.
 This helps to kill germs because germs cannot survive in an acidic medium.